Beauty salons can be found in almost every community due to their importance to people.

-Running a beauty salon requires certification, licences and permits.
+Running a beauty salon requires certification, licenses, and permits.

 The cost of these varies from place to place and should be put into consideration when planning the costs.

-POS systems are largely depended on for making payments and setting up one is very important in running a successful beauty salon.
+Buying POS systems and choosing the best electronic payment services are largely dependent on making payments and setting up one is very important in running a successful beauty salon.

 This coupled with a computer set-up would cost about $100 annually.